intelligent-control-lab/ARSSA/README.md

 Trial 2: use_cursor=0, standstill_flag=0, noviol_flag=2
 Trial 3: use_cursor=0, standstill_flag=0, noviol_flag=5

 Additionally Trajectories are also provided for more review.
-These are the additional "test[n].mat" where n = {3,4}
+These are the additional "test[n].mat" where n = {3,4}.
+Note that Trial 3 requires additional tuning for RSSA beyond the standard parameters used in the paper.
+Try kd (k1) = 10 and kphir (kxi) = 200 to avoid collisions.

 Futhermore, the actual datasets themselves collected during the runs (including all parameters collected and stored during the simulation) are provided in .mat files for convenience and use in validation: